-- Defend Dissertation

-- Take credits (PSY 999) for dissertation

-- Participate in internship interviews and internship match

-- Practicum (PSY 994) (1 credit)
+- Defend Dissertation - Take credits (PSY 999) for dissertation - Participate in internship interviews and internship match - Practicum (PSY 994) (1 credit) for clinical work at the MSU Psychological Clinic or off-site practicum

 Year 6

 - Pre-doctoral Internship

 - If the dissertation has not yet been defended, register for 1 dissertation credit (PSY 999) in the semester you will be defending (see Department Handbook for more information).
 Students are responsible for paying for this dissertation credit independently.

 - Graduation